WhatsApp

 In general, there are 3 types of medication for the treatment of heartburn:

-Proton pump inhibitors (PPIs) are a type of medication used to treat heartburn and acid reflux.
-PPIs work by blocking the action of an enzyme in the wall of the stomach that causes it to produce acids.
-By reducing the amount of acid, PPIs help to reduce symptoms such as burning sensations, chest pain and regurgitation.
+Proton pump inhibitors (PPIs) are a type of acid reflux medications to treat heartburn and acid reflux.
+They block the enzyme responsible for acid production, making it effective for managing symptoms such as burning sensations, chest pain and regurgitation.

 There are several steps you can take if medications don't work your acid reflux: